IzicTemi/e2e_fake_news_classifier/README.md

 Edit [set_env.sh](scripts/set_env.sh) in [scripts](scripts/) folder.

- - Get KAGGLE_USERNAME and KAGGLE_KEY following the instructions [here](https://www.kaggle.com/docs/api#:~:text=is%20%24PYTHON_HOME/Scripts.-,Authentication,-In%20order%20to).
+ - Get `KAGGLE_USERNAME` and `KAGGLE_KEY` following the instructions [here](https://www.kaggle.com/docs/api#:~:text=is%20%24PYTHON_HOME/Scripts.-,Authentication,-In%20order%20to).

- - DATA_PATH is path to store data.
+ - `DATA_PATH` is path to store data.
 Preferrably "data".

- - MODEL_BUCKET is the intended name of s3 bucket to store MLflow artifacts.
+ - `MODEL_BUCKET` is the intended name of s3 bucket to store MLflow artifacts.

- - PROJECT_ID is the tag to add to created resources to ensure uniqueness.
+ - `PROJECT_ID` is the tag to add to created resources to ensure uniqueness.

- - MLFLOW_TRACKING_URI is the tracking server url.
+ - `MLFLOW_TRACKING_URI` is the tracking server url.
 Default is http://127.0.0.1:5000 for local MLflow setup.
 Leave empty if you want to setup Mlfow on AWS ec2 instance.

- - TFSTATE_BUCKET is the intended name of s3 bucket to store Terraform State files.
+ - `TFSTATE_BUCKET` is the intended name of s3 bucket to store Terraform State files.

- - AWS_SECRET_ACCESS_KEY and AWS_ACCESS_KEY_ID from user created above.
+ - `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` from user created above.

- - AWS_DEFAULT_REGION is the default region for resources to be created.
+ - `AWS_DEFAULT_REGION` is the default region for resources to be created.

- - ECR_REPO_NAME is the intended name of ECR registry to store docker images.
+ - `ECR_REPO_NAME` is the intended name of ECR registry to store docker images.

- - MODEL_NAME is the name to which to register the trained models.
+ - `MODEL_NAME` is the name to which to register the trained models.

  Optional

- - MLFLOW_TRACKING_USERNAME and MLFLOW_TRACKING_PASSWORD if using an authenticated MLflow server.
+ - `MLFLOW_TRACKING_USERNAME` and `MLFLOW_TRACKING_PASSWORD` if using an authenticated MLflow server.

 Run command:
 ```
 source scripts/set_env.sh
 ```

-#### 2. Create S3 Bucket to store Terraform States
+#### 2. Create S3 Bucket to store Terraform states

 This can be done from the console or by running
 ```